 - Bank Autodraft

 Child support payments are meant to ensure that no matter what, a child is provided the financial stability that will guarantee food, shelter, and other necessities until they reach adulthood.
-This is designed to help the child maintain a standard of living that ensures their basic needs are met.
-These needs include:

 - Shelter, which applies to rent or mortgage payments